Updated: May 10

 Hi.
 I'm Michael.
-I'm a little bit of a geek, but more importantly I am a boudoir photographer.
-Boudoir is my thing!
+I'm a little bit of a geek, but more importantly I am a long-time boudoir photographer.
+Boudoir is totally my thing!
 I totally get it that people can feel uneasy getting in front a camera.
 I'm that way, too!
 Good news, though, I'm an expert at making people relax.
 I think its a necessary skill for any successful boudoir photographer-- and I think it's an ability you either have... or you don't.
 I guess I got lucky.

 What does that have to do with boudoir parties?
 Well, a lot, actually.
 Let's take a few steps back...
 Let's face it, boudoir is really a bit of a party, anyway.
 Whether there is one person, or six, it's all about having a bit of adult fun.

 Boudoir can be a bit nerve wracking for any women.
 You're there to do something that society has pretty much warned you not to do your entire life-- take your clothes off!
 Not only that, you're doing it in front of someone (your photographer) you really don't know, and they want you to do whaaat?
 Act Cute?
 Hmmm...
 See what I'm driving at here?
 It takes a pretty good coach to get past all that, and let the sexy vibes flow.

 One thing that has helped throughout the years is a bit of moral support.
 I've always had women ask if they could bring along a friend, and my response has always been to encourage it.
 Having a friend along really makes things easier for the client.
 So, if one friend is good, can four friends be even better??
 Of course!

 More is better in boudoir.
 The nerves seem to dissipate, and the women tend to focus more on having fun.

 Let's take a look at some great boudoir party ideas...

 So, How Did Boudoir Parties All Come About?